The (theta, wheel)-free graphs Part I: only-prism and only-pyramid graphs: Introduction

-All these examples suggest that a systematic study of classes defined by excluding Truemper configurations of graphs is of interest.
-It might shed a new light on all the classes above and be interesting in its own right.
+All these examples suggest that a systematic study of classes of graphs defined by excluding Truemper configurations is of interest.
+It might shed a new light on all the classes mentioned above and be interesting in its own right.
+In this paper we study two of such classes.
 Since there are four types of Truemper configurations, there are potentially $2^4= 16$ classes of graphs defined by excluding them (such as prism-free graphs, (theta, wheel)-free graphs, and so on).
 In one of them, none of the Truemper configurations are excluded, so it is the class of all graphs.
 We are left with 15 non-trivial classes where at least one type of Truemper configuration is excluded.
 One case is when all Truemper configurations are excluded.
-This class is known as the class of \emph{universally signable graphs}~\cite{confortiCKV97} and it is well studied: its structure is fully described, and many difficult problems such as graph coloring, and the maximum clique and stable set problems can be solved in polynomial time for this class (see~\cite{abChTrVu:moplex} for the most recent algorithms about them).
+This class is known as the class of \emph{universally signable graphs}~\cite{confortiCKV97} and it is well studied: its structure is fully described, and many difficult problems such as graph coloring, and the maximum clique and stable set problems can be solved in polynomial time for this class (see~\cite{abChTrVu:moplex} for the most recent algorithms for them).
 So we are left with 14 classes of graphs, and to the best of our knowledge, they were not studied so far, except for one aspect: the complexity of the recognition problem is known for 11 of them.
 Let us survey this.